 Benchmarks For Growth Stocks

-- Investors in growth stocks are long term investors seeking higher returns and are usually risk-tolerant.
+- Investors in growth stocks are long-term investors seeking higher returns and are usually risk-tolerant.
 Growth stocks tend to do better than value stocks in weak economies.

-Related Post: 18 Financial Ratios To Know
+Related Post: 18 Personal Finance Ratios You Should Know

 Companies tend to pay low or no dividends, preferring to reinvest profits into their growing businesses.